Hi There

 Someone once looked at my website and said it felt “too empty” and “junior” — that it made them want to leave quickly.

-Many people believe that visual density equals professionalism — that more elements mean more value.
+Many people associate visual density with professionalism — assuming that more elements mean more value.
+But in complex systems, more often means harder to understand.

 It’s a reflection of clarity.